UD-CISC374/educational-game-design-document-team-11-david-and-kevin/egdd.md

 - Automate your farm
     - Description: Creating gates that open and close at certain times during a crop's required watering cycle
-    - Alignment: In completing this objective, the player will demonstrate their knowledge of logic gate and loops
+    - Alignment: In completing this objective, the player will demonstrate their knowledge of logic gate and condtional statements
 - Maintain the ecosystem
     -  Description :  Giving the crops the correct nutrients to yield positive results.
     -  Alignment:  The player will identify the correct methods that yields positive changes on the ecosystem on the economy.